tytydraco/yessleep/out/I_spent_years_wishing_I_could_smile_like_this_Now_I_cant_stop.md

 \_\_\_\_\_\_\_\_\_\_

 Before he could fix my teeth, he had to fix everything else.
 Eleven cavities.
-I sat in my car and cried.
 Dr. Vale never asked why I'd waited so long.
 He just said we had some things to take care of before we could get to the fun part.
 He wore the mask for every appointment.
-In the hallways, at his desk, for the filling consultations where he wasn't touching me at all.
-I didn't ask about it.
-He was a dentist.

 Three months later, I was ready for braces.